-You declare variables for dialog elements by coding variable declarations within a variable list.
-You also specify the variable class associated with each declared variable.
+You declare variables for dialog elements by coding variable declarations in a variable list and specifing the variable class associated with each declared variable.

 The variable list (VARLIST) tag and its required end tag define the variable list.
 You code the variable list after any variable classes and before any other tags.